Derek Plante: Playing career

 Drafted out of high school by the Buffalo Sabres in 1989, Plante attended the University of Minnesota Duluth and by his senior year was an All-Star leading the WCHA in goals, assists, and total scoring.
 Plante skipped minor league hockey and jumped right to the NHL in 1994, replacing an injured Pat LaFontaine and scoring 21 goals.
 By turning pro so quickly, Plante missed out on an opportunity to represent the United States in the 1994 Winter Olympics.

-In the lockout-shortened 1994–95 season, Plante managed only 3 goals and 19 assists, but rebounded nicely in 1995–96 on a rebuilding, but hard-working Sabres squad, netting 23 goals and adding 30 assists.
+In the lockout-shortened 1994–95 season, Plante managed only three goals and 19 assists, but rebounded nicely in 1995–96 on a rebuilding, but hard-working Sabres squad, netting 23 goals and adding 30 assists.
 In 1997, Plante became the Sabres' top scoring center. he netted a career high 27 goals and led the surprising Sabres squad to a Northeast Division championship and playoff berth.
-Plante scored the game winning, series-clinching game 7 overtime goal against the upstart Ottawa Senators.
+Plante scored the game winning, series-clinching game seven overtime goal against the Ottawa Senators.
 Plante knocked down an opponent pass at center, quickly positioned himself, and fired a slapshot that managed to escape the glove of netminder Ron Tugnutt and trickle into the goal.
 Mobbed by his ecstatic teammates, Plante suffered a cut lip in the ensuing celebration.
-Plante played well in the next series vs. Eric Lindros and the Philadelphia Flyers, but the overmatched team fell in 5.
+Plante played well in the next series vs. Eric Lindros and the Philadelphia Flyers, but the overmatched team fell in five games.

-Plante's numbers slipped in 1997–98, scoring only 13 goals and 34 points, however the Sabres advanced deeper into the playoffs than many expected, losing to the Washington Capitals in the Eastern Conference Finals.
+Plante's numbers slipped in 1997–98, scoring only 13 goals and 34 points, however the Sabres advanced deeper into the playoffs than many expected, losing to the Washington Capitals in the Eastern Conference Final.